bcgov/bcdevexchange/README.md

 To run the site locally execute the command, `dotnet run`, in the bcdevexchange folder.

 It will be hosted on the url `http://localhost:5000`

+If you require hot reloading the web page will need to be run through VS codes debug and run feature as Razor and .cshtml files are excluded from `dotnet   watch run` functionality.